ONSdigital/generator-ons-javascript-template/README.md

    git push -u origin main
    ```

-Now you can start working on your project. :rocket:
+Now you can start working on your project.

-To update your project when the template changes,
-see [Updating Project with Template Changes][updating-project].

 ## Post-Clone Steps
 There are a few steps to take after cloning your new repository to ensure it is fully configured and ready for use.